FAQs

 How are Poseidon Principles for Marine Insurance related to Poseidon Principles and the Sea Cargo Charter?

-Another similar initiative similar is the Sea Cargo Charter, a framework for responsible chartering.
-The ambition to develop the Sea Cargo Charter finds its source is the very early stages of the Poseidon Principles.
-The four core Principles are the same for both, but the two frameworks rely on different metrics.
-Both Poseidon Principles uses AER and can therefore rely on the IMO DCS to collect data, while the Sea Cargo Charter uses EEOI and thus have a different approach to source data.
+Another similar initiative is the Sea Cargo Charter, a framework for responsible chartering.
+The ambition to develop the Sea Cargo Charter finds its source in the early stages of the Poseidon Principles.
+The four core Principles are the same for all three initiatives, but the Sea Cargo Charter uses the EEOI (Energy Efficiency Operational Indicator) as an emission intensity metric due to their unique ability to access the necessary data.

 Becoming a member